nhan2892005/mas-garl-reference/README.md

 Here is a complete example of training and testing:

-First, set the config.ini file as shown in the "Set the configuration file" section, and then start training GAS-MARL and PPO.
+First, set the `configFile/config.ini` as shown in the "Set the configuration file" section, and then start training GAS-MARL and PPO.

 Train GAS-MARL with Green-Backfilling enabled: